 Hosted by Aleks Krotoski

-Birgitta Jónsdóttir, an Icelandic poet-turned-activist who co-founded the Pirate Party in 2012, invites you to pay tribute to her friend, Chelsea Manning.
+Birgitta Jónsdóttir, an Icelandic poet-turned-activist who co-founded the Pirate Party in 2012, invited us to pay tribute to her friend, Chelsea Manning.
 Jónsdóttir’s Pirate Party came third in Iceland’s elections last year, and are now mandated to put together a majority coalition in the country’s parliament.

-Nina Freeman, a video game designer and the creator of Lost Memories Dot Net for MIF17, takes us on a digital tour through sex, relationships and gender identity.
+Nina Freeman, a video game designer and the creator of Lost Memories Dot Net for MIF17, took us on a digital tour through sex, relationships and gender identity.

-Hannah Devlin, The Guardian’s Science Correspondent, will be joined by experts including Professor Tony Prescott (Professor of Cognitive Neuroscience at the University of Sheffield, Director of Sheffield Robotics), Professor Joanna Bryson (University of Bath) and Professor Björn Schuller (Imperial College London) for a Guardian Live panel debate that asks ‘How Will Artificial Intelligence Change the World?’
+Hannah Devlin, The Guardian’s Science Correspondent, was joined by experts including Professor Tony Prescott (Professor of Cognitive Neuroscience at the University of Sheffield, Director of Sheffield Robotics), Professor Joanna Bryson (University of Bath) and Professor Björn Schuller (Imperial College London) for a Guardian Live panel debate that asked ‘How Will Artificial Intelligence Change the World?’

-We Need to Talk About Technology is part of Interdependence: We Need to Talk, six themed sessions of provocative conversation and new ideas staged every Saturday during MIF17.
+We Need to Talk About Technology was part of Interdependence: We Need to Talk, six themed sessions of provocative conversation and new ideas staged every Saturday during MIF17.